oye-ahmad/Testing/README.md

 but when i wrote a mavsdk script to fly all of them concurrently, only one drone fly and the other did not however the telemetry shows that all three flew.

 this didn't work so i shifted towards the ROS2 Node

+So the ROS2 node will fly all the three drones simultaneously